 Payment of Phantom Shares may be made in cash, Company common stock, or a combination thereof and shall be paid in a lump sum or installments, following the close of the performance period or at such later deferral date elected by the participant each as prescribed by the Compensation Committee.
-Any payment to be made in cash will be based on the fair market value of the Company common stock on the payment date.
+Any payment to be made in cash will be based on the fair market value of the Company' common stock on the payment date.
+For this purpose, fair market value shall be based on the closing price of the Company's common stock on the New York Stock Exchange on the day the Phantom Shares become vested.